Hunter School of the Performing Arts: Motto and colours

-Music

-The school is home to a number of musical ensembles.
-Two concert bands, three choirs and a "senior vocal ensemble", string orchestra, two stage bands, a marching show band and percussion ensemble are well known within the school and community and frequently perform at festivals, parades, ceremonies and competitions.

-Additionally, the school holds a musical every year between the three performing arts and the HSPA Theatre Crew led by Theatre Manager Jim Bowman and the TAS staff.
-Alternating leads between the primary and secondary sections of the school, these musicals are performed in the theatre built on school grounds in 2007: the Hunter Theatre.

 Dance

 There are many dance opportunities within the school.
 Groups participate in a wide range of activities, including Star Struck, Schools Spectacular, Hunter Schools Dance Festival and State Dance Festival.
 There is also a range of dance ensembles, such as hip hop and ballet, and these are audition only.

-The dance production class gives students an opportunity to do project based learning (PBL) along with designing projects that the students want.
+The dance production class gives students an opportunity to do project based learning (PBL) along with student led project design.